uktrade/data-hub-frontend/docs/Code review guidelines.md

 #### Time

-- Allocate 30 minutes in the morning and 30 minutes in the afternoon for reviewing PRs
+- Allocate 30 minutes during the day for reviewing PRs
 - If there are multiple PRs, the preferred method for selection is FIFO (first in first out).
 However, this could result in fewer PRs being reviewed by multiple developers, so use common sense
 - Whenever possible, review a PR in one go so that the author understands the amount of work needed and can plan with his/her team
 - Aim to spend no longer than twenty or thirty minutes per Pull Request.
 For sure we are looking for a reviewer to